MLD3/brain_age_prediction/README.md

                         Set this to an integer to select a single brain region as opposed to concatenating all regions along the depth channel.
-  --align ALIGN         Set to true to align channels.
+  --align ALIGN         Set to 1 to align channels.
   --numberTrials NUMBERTRIALS
                         Number of repeated models to run.
   --padding PADDING     Set this to an integer to crop the image to the brain